 At Longdendale High school we recognise that young people flourish and reach their life potential when all barriers to school life are recognised and supported , to enable them to function at their best both in school and at home.
-With our vision in mind – we recognise the importance of positive wellbeing for all our staff and students.
+With our vision in mind – we recognise the importance of positive wellbeing for all our staff and learners.

-We understand and value the importance of positive wellbeing and how crucial it is to support our students and their families through difficult times where there may be mental health conditions that impact on daily living significantly.
+We understand and value the importance of positive wellbeing and how crucial it is to support our learners and their families through difficult times where there may be mental health conditions that impact on daily living significantly.

 How we can support families with Mental ill health and wellbeing :

 · Our young people all have a Form tutor and a Learning Leader who are monitoring and supporting their year group progress, engagement and overall barriers in any area.

 · Our Aspire Centre staff are available to support any emerging barriers to all aspects of learning

 · We have a group of Learner Leaders who support other young people with peer support in school – they are available at start of the day, break and lunchtimes.